larrycai/blog/_posts/2014-03-18-codingwithme_introduction.markdown

 60 minutes are too short to prepare environment and 3 exercise, 90 minutes is just ok

 And I used to have this workshop in the afternoon, it can be finished in 2 time slots: 13:00-14:30 and 14:30-16:00

-### How
+### How many people inside one CodingWithMe session ###

+6-10 is the right scale, since the teacher needs to take care the progress, too many people are not easily to be covered.

+Less than 6 people is little waste

+### What's the big difference compare to self-learning ###

+Some people learn it and forge the good exercises, just bring your laptop inside and learn on topic one month.

 # Reference #